component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 ### Tasks

 #### 2.1.
-Introducing Styled Components
+Introducing styled-components

 ##### Background

-If you’re not familiar with [Styled Components](https://www.styled-components.com/), here’s the idea in five lines of code:
+If you’re not familiar with [styled-components](https://www.styled-components.com/), here’s the idea in five lines of code:

 ```js static
 import styled from 'styled-components';